isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-02-25-Oral-answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Question-on-the-investigations-into-the-SMRT-drivers-case.md

 ---
-layout: post
-title: Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on the investigations into the SMRT drivers case
+title: 'Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on the investigations into the SMRT drivers case'
-date:   2013-02-25
+date: 2013-02-25T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-on-smrt-case

 ---

 25 Feb 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)